maxitemis/dbsync/readme.md

 ## Mac M1

-Example was teste on Mac M1 with the latest Docker version and activated amd64 emulation.
+Example was tested on Mac M1 with the latest Docker version and activated rosetta emulation in Docker.

 ## Tests